imbo/imbo/docs/installation/upgrading.rst

     ALTER TABLE storage_images CHANGE `publicKey` `user` varchar(255) COLLATE utf8_danish_ci NOT NULL;
     ALTER TABLE storage_image_variations CHANGE `publicKey` `user` varchar(255) COLLATE utf8_danish_ci NOT NULL;

-.. note:: The ``imagevariations`` and ``storage_image_variations`` table might not be present in your database unless you previously upgraded to 1.2.4.
+.. note:: The ``imagevariations`` and ``storage_image_variations`` tables might not be present in your database unless you previously upgraded to 1.2.4.
 In this case, skip the queries affecting those tables and instead follow the instructions specified in the :ref:`database-setup` section.

 MongoDB
 ~~~~~~~